-I wish I could still recommend Canon EOS Rebel-series cameras to first-time film shooters.
+I wish I could still recommend Canon EOS Rebel-series cameras, like the EOS Rebel S, to first-time film shooters.
 I used to; they’re inexpensive, easy to use, and great fun to shoot.
 Unfortunately, I’ve bought two in a row now that have failing or failed shutters.
 Checking with other film shooters, I find that this is common to these cameras.

 If you’re looking to break into film photography, I still recommend an auto-everything 35mm SLR.
 Just choose one that’s robust, like the Nikon N60 or N65, the Canon EOS 630 or EOS 650.
 Or go for broke and check out all the cameras I’ve reviewed, here.
 You’re bound to find one that suits you.